Saturday, 26 December 2015

 I watch a lot of cartoons.
 The crappier they are, the more I like them.
 One of the things I most look out for are the transitional drawings that appear for a split second before something or someone else is superimposed upon them, or for a moment just after something happens: the landscapes and interiors and backdrops to the action.
 Some are pleasingly abstract, others almost surreal.
 They are art without a subject, a void waiting to be filled - usually with inanity.
 For what it's worth, these come from the 1970/71 Hanna-Barbera series, Josie and the Pussycats.

-Thursday 17 December 2015
+Thursday, 17 December 2015

 BROKEN MINDS BRING BAD LUCK

-SUSPIRIA, d.
+Suspiria, d.
 Dario Argento (1977)

-Thursday 10 December 2015
+Thursday, 10 December 2015

 THE PRIZE, AND KNOWING WHERE THE REAL THING LIES

-As you may know, I’m from Essex.
+I’m from Essex.
 It’s a big place, a multi-faceted area that is largely rural, but also sits on the right hand of London, making big parts of the county a sort of avalanche into a black hole, if such a thing could exist.
 Forget all the tired new and tired old signifiers: Ford cars, blond highlights, white stilettos, decorated vaginas, inarticulate cretins with big white teeth.
 These clichés simply do not reflect the diverse social and cultural landscape of Essex.

 That said, the people of this wondrous county have always loved a slice of soul music and, when I was growing up there in the 80s, it seemed to blare from every house, from every pub, from every car, from every transistor radio.
 This wasn’t rough and ready soul with a growl or a choke in its voice, but the smooth soul stuff, the sort of music that accompanies heavy petting in a darkened room.
 I never liked it much, but what can you do?
 If you live in Slovakia, you’d better learn to polka.